Did you know?

 Dogs are our link to paradise.
 They don’t know evil or jealousy or discontent.
 To sit with a dog on a hillside on a glorious afternoon is to be back in Eden, where doing nothing was not boring – it was peace. – Milan Kundera

 Goldens were first accepted for registration by The Kennel Club of England in 1903 as Flat-Coats, Golden.
-Later, they became retrievers reflecting their ability to retrieve game undamaged.
+Later, they became retrievers reflecting their abilities to retrieve game.

 Photos displayed courtesy of David and Susan Eby, Moonstone Reg’d, Ontario